ajkourabi/RGB-Mixer-ASIC/README.md

 I am learning verilog.
-My goals is to explore the entire chip desing process, from writing the verilog code to doing the layout.
+My goal is to explore the entire chip desing process from writing the verilog code to doing the layout.
+I started with writing verilog programs, like an ALU and a Systolic Array.
+My next goal is to take a program, like an RGB mixer, all the way through the chip design process.

 Here are my projects so far:

+# **RGB Mixer**

+This was composed of three parts

+1. PWM Driver, built from scratch
+2. Digital Rotary Encoder, built from scratch
+3. LED-Driver that combines these modules to power 3 LEDs.

+My goal is to take this and make it into an ASIC, thus learning about the entire chip design process.

 # **Systolic Array for Matrix Multiplication**.